Why Run A Food Drive?

 The Food Bank welcomes the opportunity to walk you through the easy, but very important process of conducting a food drive.
 Many people conduct food drives at holiday times.
 However, please keep in mind that hunger is an everyday event.
 A food drive anytime of the year is greatly appreciated.

 The Food Bank is located at 461 Glenbrook Road in Stamford.
 It acts as a hub collecting food from various sources, which is distributed to its 83 member agencies and programs throughout lower Fairfield County.
 Food drives are important because they can produce an enormous supply of quality food.
 The food collected helps feed the clients of The Food Bank’s member agencies.
-In 2014, The Food Bank distributed over 2.5 pounds of food.
+During the fiscal year ended June 30, 2015, The Food Bank distributed over 2.6 million pounds of food.

 What kinds of food are collected at a food drive?
 All nonperishable, unopened food.
 For a list of the most needed food, click here for Food Donations.